November 07, 2025 Security

 Remember to check the website address/URL before placing an order.
 It may look strikingly similar to a popular site, but if one letter is off or completely missing, the site is bogus, and you must close out the window.

-The best way to know if you are shopping on reputable sites is to look for the closed lock followed by “https//”.
-The important “s” after the “http” in the URL web address verifies a site’s connection from website to server and a browser is secure.
+The best way to know if you are shopping on reputable sites is to look for the closed lock followed by “https//.”
+The important “s” after the “http” in the URL web address verifies a site’s connection from the website to the server to your browser is secure.
+Make sure that the site’s URL is spelled correctly as well.

 Fake Freebies

 Did you really just see a Facebook post offering you a new iPhone completely free of charge?
-If you have, run the other way and don’t look back!
-You’re looking at a scam designed to lure you into sharing your information with criminals or unwittingly installing malware on your device.
+If you have, you’re looking at a scam designed to lure you into sharing your information with criminals or unwittingly installing malware on your device.

-Fake freebies run the gamut from new phones, complimentary cruises, and various luxury gift items to “free” holiday-themed downloads, like music, wallpaper, and games.
+Fake freebies appear in all kinds of forms, from new phones, complimentary cruises, and various luxury gift items to “free” holiday-themed downloads, like music, wallpapers, and games.

 If you’re offered any outrageous free gifts by text message, email, or social media post, ignore them.
-Downloads, though, may be safe, but they need to be carefully vetted for authenticity before you accept them.
+Downloads may be safe, but they need to be carefully vetted for authenticity before you accept them.

 Fraudulent Gift Cards